Mexican mole lizard

 The Mexican mole lizard (Bipes biporus), also commonly known as the five-toed worm lizard, or simply as Bipes, is a species of amphisbaenian in the family Bipedidae.
 The species is endemic to the Baja California Peninsula.
-It is one of four species of amphisbaenians that have legs.
+It is one of three species of amphisbaenians that have legs.

+Genetic variation

+Studies demonstrate that Mexican mole lizards have very low genetic variation among the three allopatric species found in the genus Bipes.
+All three allopatric species have seven fixed identical loci and only six different fixed loci.
+This is due to the similar environments that all three species are found in.

 Description

 B. biporus is pink and worm-like, 18–24 cm in snout-to-vent length (SVL) and 6–7 mm in width.
 It lives for one to two years.
 Its skin is closely segmented to give a corrugated appearance, and like earthworms, its underground movement is by peristalsis of the segments.
 Its blunt head allows it to burrow into sandy soils efficiently.
-The forelegs are short, strong and paddle-like, while the hind legs have disappeared, leaving behind only vestigial bones visible in X-rays.
+The forelegs are short, strong and paddle-like, while the hind legs are absent, only having vestigial bones.
 The tail is autotomous without any regeneration.
 Due to sacrificing the development of its ear to permit it to dig more efficiently, the Mexican mole lizard has evolved to have its skin transmit vibrations to the cochlea.

 Reproduction

 B. biporus is oviparous, and the females lay one to four eggs in midsummer.
 The species only breeds underground.
 The eggs hatch after two months.
+The juveniles tend to be pink and then turn white as they grow.
+B. biporus does not exhibit sexual dimorphism, with their gender only being determined by looking at their gonads.

 Geographic range

 The Mexican mole lizard (B. biporus) is found in the states of Baja California, Baja California Sur, Guerrero and Chiapas, in Mexico.
+These species tend to be found on this peninsula near the sandy soils in desert with dry shrub land.
+They spend their time burrowed from 2.5cm to 15 cm.